Last Updated on

 Sofaer’s Building at the corner of Merchant Road

-2. Call shops in Yangon
+2. Call shops in Yangon: Need a land phone?

-The country is still lagging in technology.
 Besides having rickety internet on slow speed, people may tell you there’s no cellphones in Myanmar and that their infrastructure isn’t quite set for it.
 For the most part, this is true.
 But I’ve seen Facebook pages open and smartphones in the hands of more affluent Burmese.